 Death and Euthanasia*

 Part of the supervisors and director's role at the center is to determine the aforementioned best concourse of treatment for each bird or animal.
 The birds we receive are admitted because they have a problem.
 Many of them have been hit by cars, electrocuted, poisoned, shot, have head trauma, eye issues and broken legs or wings.
 These traumatic injuries are often accompanied by secondary problems like hypothermia, blood loss, shock, starvation and dehydration.
 Despite giving the best care that we can provide, birds do and will die while in our care.
 Birds will also be admitted with injuries that are so severe that their survival rate is extremely low, or they have an injury that despite being non-life threatening, will not allow them to be released back into the wild.
 In these situations we will sometimes choose to humanely euthanize.
 It is never an easy decision but in cases where we do choose to euthanize, we feel it is the best form of "treatment" because it ends the pain and suffering for that bird.
+We also adhere to USFWS law that states: You must euthanize any bird that cannot feed itself, perch upright, or ambulate without inflicting additional injuries to itself where medical and/or rehabilitative care will not reverse such conditions.
+You must euthanize any bird that is completely blind, and any bird that has sustained injuries that would require amputation of a leg, a foot, or a wing at the elbow or above (humero-ulnar joint).
 When possible we will try and place healthy but non-releasable birds into other education programs.
 As a volunteer you will never be asked to euthanize a bird, be a part of the decision making process or witness euthanasia if you are not comfortable with it.

 Questions from the public-